lgutter/libft_xcode_tests/README.md

 # libft Xcode tests

+**PLEASE WRITE YOUR OWN TESTS BEFORE TRYING OUT THESE!\
+The whole reason I made these instead of using the ones already on GitHub, is because it taught me a LOT.**

 These are my personal tests for libft, written in objective C using the XCTest framework within Xcode.

 All functions in Part 1 and Part 2 are tested, but there is no NULL protection testing.\